 Protect Your Home with Low-Maintenance Architectural Shingles

-In additional to offering a variety of style choices, asphalt shingles are also widely available, and are easy to install, making them an attractive option for homeowners.
-Asphalt shingles are among the most affordable options available.
-In fact, if an existing roof deck (the structural surface beneath the roofing system) is in good condition, new asphalt shingles can even be installed over older shingles, reducing the need (and cost) of a tear off of the old roofing.
+In additional to offering a variety of style choices, architectural shingles are widely available, and are easy to install, making them an attractive option for homeowners.
+Asphalt shingle roofs are among the most affordable options available.
+In fact, if an existing roof deck (the structural surface beneath the roofing system) is in good condition, new architectural shingles can even be installed over older shingles, reducing the need (and cost) of a tear off of the old roofing.